ignite/cli/docs/intro/install.md

 ## Prerequisite

 Starport is written in the Go programming language.
-To use Starport on a local installation, [Go](https://golang.org/doc/install) (**version 1.16** or higher) must be installed.
+To use Starport on a local system, [Go](https://golang.org/doc/install) (**version 1.16** or higher) must be installed.
+Please, make sure that Go environment variables on your systems [are set properly](https://golang.org/doc/gopath_code#GOPATH).

 ## Upgrading Your Starport Installation